jaspector

 UCC permits are required for all new construction; living space additions; attached garages; decks or ramps over 30 inches high; structural roof framing work; in-ground pools and permanent above-ground pools over 24 inches deep; fences over 6 feet; retaining walls 4 feet or higher; detached accessory structures over 1,000 square feet; and renovations affecting egress, load-bearing walls, plumbing, or electrical systems.
 The absence of local zoning does not remove county land development, setback, floodplain, sewage, or other required approvals.

-Typical processing time is Residential review typically takes less than 1 week when complete; Pennsylvania UCC requires residential permits within 15 business days if not returned for corrections.
+Building permit processing times in Hartleton Borough, PA typically run Residential review typically takes less than 1 week when complete; Pennsylvania UCC requires residential permits within 15 business days if not returned for corrections.
 Commercial review takes up to 30 business days..
+Timelines can vary based on project complexity and current department workload.